Naut-Astro/DesertAdventure/README.md

 And that should be it!

-ATTENTION: The game WILL NOT RUN if the .py file is not on the same directory as the asset folders, be sure that it is!
+ATTENTION: The game WILL NOT RUN if:
+* The .py file is not on the same directory as the assets folders;
+* Your system does not have Python or PgZero properly installed;

 <br><br>
 -/- PROJECT REQUIREMENTS -/-